replicatedhq/help-center/content/docs/kb/developer-resources/using-replicated-studio-to-quickly-iterate-on-your-yaml.md

 ![Replicated Studio](/images/post-screens/replicated-studio-header.jpg)

-The [Replicated Developer Studio](https://github.com/replicatedhq/studio) has been designed to provide developers a quick way to iterate and test new versions of their application without uploading every change to Replicated, allowing for [application YAML](https://help.replicated.com/docs/packaging-an-application/yaml-overview/) and Docker image changes to reflect immediately in the on-premises Admin console.
+The [Replicated Developer Studio](https://github.com/replicatedhq/studio) has been designed to provide developers a quick way to iterate and test new versions of their application without uploading every change to Replicated, allowing for [application YAML](https://help.replicated.com/docs/packaging-an-application/yaml-overview/) and Docker image changes to reflect immediately in the on-prem Admin console.

 Additionally, Studio gives you and your team independent isolated build environments, so any changes made during your application development won’t affect others until it is time to share them with the team.